-Nano One Materials Corp (formerly, Dundarave Resources Inc.) (the "Company") was incorporated under the laws of the Province of Alberta on November 5, 1987 and continued under the laws of the Province of British Columbia on September 8, 2004.
+Nano One Materials Corp (the "Company") was incorporated under the laws of the Province of Alberta on November 5, 1987 and continued under the laws of the Province of British Columbia on September 8, 2004.
 On March 5, 2015, the Company completed a combination with Perfect Lithium Corp. ("PLC") whereby it acquired all the issued and outstanding shares of PLC in exchange for issuing Company shares to the former shareholders of PLC (Note 2).
 As a result, PLC is considered the accounting parent and in March 2015 changed its fiscal year-end from March 31 to December 31.

 On July 1, 2015, the Company amalgamated with PLC and continued as one company under the name, Nano One Materials Corp.
-The Company's head office address is Suite 620, 650 West Georgia Street, Vancouver, BC V6B 4N9, Canada.
+The Company's head office address is Unit 101B, 8575 Government Street, Burnaby, BC, V3N 4V1, Canada.
 The registered and records office address is Suite 2900 - 550 Burrard Street, Vancouver, BC V6C 0A3.
 The financial statements of the Company are presented in Canadian dollars unless otherwise indicated.